 - Winston tastes good like a cigarette should.
-(Remember that famous ad jingle?)
+(Only those of us of a “certain age” will remember that famous ad jingle.)

 - He spends money like there is no tomorrow.